Retrospect – A Local History Blog

 The rain had finally stopped.
 The enormous three-tiered grandstand—the first of its kind in the country, built with 1,000 tons of steel—stood new and gleaming.
 The final touches to the elaborately landscaped grounds and lavishly decorated clubhouse were complete—and more than 30,000 horse racing fans had reportedly filed through the turnstiles.
 But there was one thing missing from the January 1941 opening day at the racetrack known today as Golden Gate Fields—horses.

 The last-minute cancellation of races—due to a muddy, dangerous track—by the California Horse Racing Board may have taken some race fans by surprise that day, but it was not the first (or the last) disappointment experienced by the Golden Gate Turf Club, the original horse racing entity at the racetrack in Albany.
-In fact, it was just the latest setback in a years-long struggle to open the new, highly anticipated racecourse (which operated for decades until June 2024).
+In fact, it was just the latest setback in a years-long struggle to open the new, highly anticipated racecourse.

 Local Groups Opposed to Track